Culture of North Macedonia

-The culture of North Macedonia is the culture of the Republic of North Macedonia, a country in the Balkans.
+The culture of North Macedonia refers the culture of the Republic of North Macedonia, a country in Southeast Europe.
+Macedonian culture has contributed to the culture of the Balkans, and the wider culture of the European continent.

 Architecture

 Sites for archaeology of extraordinary quality include those at Stobi in Gradsko, Heraclea Lyncestis in Bitola, Lychnidos, the Church of St. Sophia in Ohrid, and Scupi in Skopje.
 Terracotta icons were discovered at Viničko Kale (near Vinica).
 The Basilica Mosaic in Heraklea Lynkestis is an early Byzantine mosaic.
 There are many remains from Roman times and the early Christian period in Vardar Macedonia, which was at the time part of the Bulgarian Empire.

 Famous architects and fresco-painters worked on numerous churches in North Macedonia, and in Ohrid alone there are over thirty churches.
 UNESCO has declared that the city of Ohrid and its lake must be protected, as they are important to the history of the world.
 Several churches, the most renowned among which is St. Pantelejmon, bear witness to the times of the educator St. Clement and in 1990 work on the Cathedral of Saint Clement of Ohrid in Skopje was completed.
 Along with other cultural monuments the 11th- and 12th-century churches of Western medieval thema Bulgaria are famous throughout the world, characterized by unique architecture and priceless frescoes and icons.

 Monuments of Islamic culture such as mosques, bazaars and baths from the Ottoman Age have been discovered.
 In the 14th century, Skopje was described as being an important trading center with its Old Bazaar, Covered Marketplace (Bezisten), the Kuršumli An Caravanserai, Daut Pasha Baths and the Mustapha Pasha Mosque.
 Another important monument of Islamic culture in Vardar Macedonia is the Painted Mosque in Tetovo.
 A large number of monuments were erected after the liberation of the city.
 One of the most interesting monuments erected following the region's liberation is the memorial devoted to the Ilinden-Preobrazhenie Uprising in Kruševo.
 Other memorials renowned for their beauty and expressiveness can be found in Prilep, Kumanovo, Veles and Štip.